Learning more about brain science can help us support leaders who are confronted with unfamiliar stressors and challenges.

 And making learning sticky, is, as we know, a challenging process.
 Learning is even more than double loop, it’s multi-layered.
 To learn, an individual needs to receive inputs, retain these in short-term memory, then lay them down in the long-term memory and retain the learning in compressed files, ready to be retrieved on demand.

 It’s a complex process and it’s why learning professionals worry about measuring the return on investment for the training expenditure.
 Partly, it’s about value for money, but crucially it’s also about demonstrating that effective learning actually took place and resulted in change.
-During the session, Pillay asks a lot of questions – he’s demonstrating how to stimulate ownership of the material he’s delivering from his listeners, as ownership is the first step in retaining the ideas and much more effective than passive listening.
-He even makes us chant technical words that describe the brain – because the words shouldn’t just belong to him.
+During the session, Pillay asked a lot of questions, demonstrating how to stimulate ownership of the material he’s delivering from his listeners, as ownership is the first step in retaining the ideas and much more effective than passive listening.
+He even made us chant technical words that describe the brain – because the words shouldn’t just belong to him.

 If you are trying to change personal habits, or if you are involved in learning design, you are effectively re-engineering the brain.
 So why not understand more about the brain in this context?

 Complex, global, interdependent problems and continuous change at all levels mean that step one in continuing to learn is for a leader is to have the courage to be able to say “I don’t know”.
 We have talked a lot about a post-command and control world as a precursor to dealing effectively with volatility, uncertainty, complexity and ambiguity (VUCA); yet the reality is that command and control as a leadership style is alive and well and living in many companies.
 VUCA exacerbates this unproductive leadership style, as leaders take refuge in their comfort zones when faced with uncertainty.
 Starting with “I don’t know” allows a leader’s brain to search for relevant, rather than habitual, solutions.